 Where the Collective Bargaining Agreement so specifies, excellence dollars are divided into three distinct categories of meritorious performance: (1) research/creative activity, (2) teaching, and (3) service.
-The committee will then determine a rational scheme of allocation of excellence dollars by using the following broad performance measures within each category:
+The committee will then determine a rational scheme of allocation of these dollars by using the following broad performance measures within each category:

-- 1. Research
+- 1) Research

-- a.
-Publication
+- a) Publication

-- b.
-Research awards
+- b) Research awards

-- c.
-Research grants
+- c) Research grants

-- 2. Teaching
+- 2) Teaching

-- a.
-SSI scores
+- a) SSI scores

-- b.
-Teaching awards
+- b) Teaching awards

-- c.
-Teaching grants
+- c) Teaching grants

-- 3. Service
+- 3) Service

-- a.
-Dissertations
+- a) Dissertations

-- b.
-Individual investigations
+- b) Individual investigations

-- c.
-Committees: Credit for committee work will depend on several factors, including faculty role such as Chair/Co-Chair/Member and the committee.
+- c) Committees: Credit for committee work will depend on several factors, including faculty role such as Chair/Co-Chair/Member and the committee.

 Consistent with measures used for research, all committees will be assigned into one of three categories: High, Medium, and Low.
-Committees in the "High" group are impactful, and require substantial commitment from the participants.
+Committees in the "High" group are impactful and require substantial commitment from the participants.
 Equivalently, Medium and Low groups provide less impact and fewer time and resource commitments from the participants.

-Consistent with Collective Bargaining Agreement and in consultation with the FAC and the chair, the committee will determine the percentage merit award pool for each of the above categories.
-Similarly, the committee will determine a rational scheme of allocation of merit award dollars within each of the above pools that fits the circumstances and consistent with the provisions of this handbook.
+Consistent with Collective Bargaining Agreement and as voted by the FAC (21 September 2021), the percentage merit award pool for each of the above categories will be as follows: Research -40%; Teaching -40%; Service -20%.
+The committee will determine a rational scheme of allocation of merit award dollars within each of the above pools that fits the circumstances and consistent with the provisions of this handbook.